 Sit Down Restaurants

-Tipping roughly 10% of the bill is a good tip, and rounding up or down just like you would do at home.
+Tipping roughly 10% of the bill is a good tip, and rounding up or down.
+Similar to what you would do at home.
 If eating at a fancier restaurant and the bill is higher, you can ignore the 10% rule and give it based on how the experience was with a minimum of 100 baht tip.
-Always check the bill and see if a service charge was added, if a service charge was added no need to tip.
+Always check the bill and see if a service charge was added.
+If a service charge was added, there is no need to tip.

-When tipping in a sit-down restaurant it isn’t a straight percentage of the check.
+When tipping in a sit-down restaurant, it isn’t a straight percentage of the check.
 Also, look at the cost of the meal and the service.
-Just like you would at home.
+Make sure to read our what to eat in Bangkok article for authentic Thai dishes to try.

-If you had a not so good waiter at home would you tip?
-Yes, you probably would tip but you’d just tip less.
-If you had an amazing server you’d tip a little extra.
-And if you had a terrible server and dining experience you probably wouldn’t tip.
-The same goes when tipping in Thailand at restaurants.
+If you had a not-so-good waiter at home, would you tip?
+Yes, you probably would tip, but you’d just tip less.
+If you had an amazing server, you’d tip a little extra.
+And if you had a terrible server and dining experience, you probably wouldn’t tip.
+The same goes for tipping in Thailand at restaurants.

 Suggested Tip: